 The new facilities are located in Alto Boquete on the east side of the Boquete to David road approximately 500m south of the Guadalupano School.
 It is a blue building with a red roof and surrounded by a cyclone fence.

-The facilities at our local home care center aren't the best but keeping company, providing conversation and entertaining our elderly will definitively be very much appreciated.
+The facilities at our local home care center aren't the best but keeping company, providing conversation and entertaining our elderly will definitely be very much appreciated.

 Space available in certain projects is limited.
 The amount of hours to volunteer on some projects is fixed, hence, if you would like to volunteer for a certain amount of hours per week your choice for projects might be limited and/or you might be required to work on several projects.
 Volunteers can work beyond their commitment.
 It is vital that you are flexible and willing to adapt to situations as they arise.
 Once you complete our Volunteering Interview we will be able to discuss your Volunteer Project Placement(s).